NEXT UP ON this.

 Please note, some courses have extra requirements that need to have been fulfilled by set dates and these courses cannot be added to your preference list once these dates have passed.

 Remember, if your ATAR is just a little below what you need for your preferred course, it is still really important to keep it on your preference list, as the clearly-in ATAR might move up or down.
 Plus, other selection processes such as the Special Entry Access Scheme (SEAS) or subject bonuses can make you eligible for a course if you’re ATAR is just below the clearly-in.

 If you want to add courses to your preference list, don’t forget to check that you’ve completed any relevant prerequisites and extra requirements.
 If you haven’t, you’ll be ineligible for entry to the course, even if your ATAR is much higher than the clearly-in ATAR for that course.

 Aim for your ultimate course and list courses in the order you want to study them, not the order in which you think you will get in.
-You will only receive one Round 1 offer – the highest preference you are eligible for – so it’s important to get your course list as accurate as possible, in preference order, before the December Change of Preference period closes.
-While you will have the opportunity to change your preferences again in January, this will be after Round 1 offers have been released and not all institutions participate in subsequent offer rounds.
-So you shouldn’t plan to add a course after Round 1 offers as you might not have the opportunity to do so.
+You will only receive one Round 1 offer – the highest preference you are eligible for – so it’s important to get your course list as accurate as possible, in preference order, before the first December Change of Preference period closes – at 4pm on Monday, 4 January, 2021.

 The most important thing is to pick courses that you’d actually want to study and that match your interests, strengths and ambitions.
 Contrary to what some people believe, courses that have higher clearly-in ATARs are not necessarily superior in quality or difficulty – clearly-in ATARs are determined based on the course’s popularity relative to how many places are available.